Gitanas Nausėda: Russia

-During a meeting in Berlin with German Chancellor Angela Merkel in August, Nausėda urged her to maintain sanctions against Russia.
+During a meeting in Berlin with German Chancellor Angela Merkel in August 2019, Nausėda urged her to maintain sanctions against Russia.
 In an interview with LRT on 14 August, he reiterated past positions that a potential meeting with Russian President Vladimir Putin would be "pointless" due to the fact that Lithuania sees "the true danger" and "risks" of being on the border with Russia.

 On 24 February 2022, Nausėda has strongly condemned the 2022 Russian invasion of Ukraine and called for heavy sanctions on Russia.

 In March 2023, he accused China of supporting Russia, saying that "the aim of China is to continue this war, to make this war even more bloody".

 Ukraine

 In November 2019, he referred to the Steinmeier formula suggested by Ukrainian President Volodymyr Zelensky as a solution to the Russo-Ukrainian War as being "more profitable for Russia than Ukraine".

 On 23 February 2022, a day before the 2022 Russian invasion of Ukraine, President Nausėda together with his Polish counterpart Andrzej Duda visited Zelensky in Kyiv to express solidarity and support.
 During the visit, Nausėda said: "In the face of Russian aggression, Ukraine will not be left alone...
 We will support Ukraine with all possible means."
 Following the invasion, Nausėda called for military, economic and humanitarian aid for Ukraine.

+In April 2024, the Lithuanian government considered repatriating Ukrainian men of military age living in Lithuania to Ukraine to be drafted into the Ukrainian army.
+Nausėda voiced support for the repatriation of military-age Ukrainian men to Ukraine.